 Furthermore, condition 2 is the key to be able to propose identifiability in the overcomplete regime.
-As stated in the size bound in Remark 3, for $n \ge 2$, the number of hidden variables can be more than the number of observed variables and we can still have perfect n-gram matching.
+As stated in the size bound in Remark 7, for $n \ge 2$, the number of hidden variables can be more than the number of observed variables and we can still have perfect n-gram matching.

-Definition 4 (Kruskal rank, [15]).
-The Kruskal rank or the krank of matrix A is defined as the maximum number k such that every subset of k columns of A is linearly independent.
+Definition 8 (Kruskal rank, (Kruskal, 1977)) The Kruskal rank or the krank of matrix A is defined as the maximum number k such that every subset of k columns of A is linearly independent.

-Note that krank is different from the general notion of matrix rank and it is a lower bound for the matrix rank, i.e., $\operatorname{Rank}(A) \ge \operatorname{krank}(A)$.
+Note that krank is different from the general notion of matrix rank and it is a lower bound for the matrix rank, i.e., $\operatorname{Rank}(A) \geq \operatorname{krank}(A)$.